glycerine/spin_paxos/README.md

 if you start with 1) or 2) above, you'll be fine.

 If in doubt, read the unopt.pml model file.
-It gives you a single round of Paxos (one Synod iteration) in about 200 lines, including comments.
+It gives you exact, precise code (not ambiguous English!) for a single round of Paxos (one Synod iteration) in about 200 lines, including comments.

-You can make changes (like setting MAJORITY to 1 instead of 2, for 3 acceptors) and then re-run the model checker to see the path to the correctness violation (not all nodes agree on the chosen value).
+More importantly, you yourself can make changes (like setting MAJORITY to 1 instead of 2, for 3 acceptors) and then re-run the model checker to see the path to the correctness violation (not all nodes agree on the chosen value) very quickly.
+The importance of doing this yourself, in a hands-on experiment, cannot be overstated.

 Note: the years of publications may seem confusing.
 Lamport also originally published Paxos as a DEC technical